mina-tang/RecipeForSuccess/index.md

 Quite impressive actually!
 A median rating of 6.4 with on average of 60651 votes!
 Looks like there are a lot of high quality movies out there.

-But how does the rating change with respect to the country of movie?
-We use propensity score matching to measure the effect a country has on the average rating.

-<iframe src="assets/plots/matching_country_rating.html" width="750px" height="450px" frameborder="0" position="relative"></iframe>

-Ohhh, that's interesting!
-Movies in Spain have on average about 0.5 rating points more than movies from other countries.
-Gertrude, I hope your listening carefully, maybe you should go to Spain 🇪🇸 to star in the most loved movies.

 ## Stars of the Show: It's Time to Explore the Leading Cast! 💫
 Now that we perused the movies, let's dive into their cast!
 Hang on tight, it's going to be a long (but worthwhile) ride as we explore their physical and demographic characteristics.